Sydney's Premier Site Acquisition Specialists

 Because development sales offer a premium price, developers typically balance this with a lighter deposit and longer settlement.

-Most developers will use an option agreement of 18–24 months to purchase your property and offer a 1–5% deposit.
+Most developers will use an option agreement of 18–24 months and offer a 1–5% deposit.

 Longer settlements can benefit owners too, allowing ample time to relocate while locking in an agreed sale price.